modernish/modernish/README.md

 ### `use var/shellquote` ###

-This module provides an efficient, fast, safe and portable shellquoting algorithm for quoting arbitary data in such a way that the quoted values are safe to pass to the shell for parsing as string literals.
+This module provides an efficient, fast, safe and portable shellquoting algorithm for quoting arbitrary data in such a way that the quoted values are safe to pass to the shell for parsing as string literals.
 This is essential for any context where the shell must grammatically parse untrusted input, such as when supplying arbitrary values to `trap` or `eval`.